Parent and child groups reopening after Covid-19

 This was previously a particularly difficult area to navigate.
 New guidance was published on 20 November to set out some principles for safer singing: https://www.gov.uk/government/publications/covid-19-suggested-principles-of-safer-singing/covid-19-suggested-principles-of-safer-singing

-However, the role of group singing is fundamental in a large number of baby & toddler groups and has a clear purpose in child development.
-Class sizes are also significantly smaller than in the given examples, and only typically run for 30-40 minutes.
+The role of group singing is fundamental in a large number of baby & toddler groups and has a clear purpose in child development.
+Class sizes are also significantly smaller than in other settings (such as events and churches), and only typically run for short periods of 30-40 minutes.

-On 12 April 2021, additional guidance was published to suggest singing in parent & child groups should be restricted to no more than 6 adults including the class leader.
-Outdoor classes can split participants such that there are multiple groups of 6, with a larger distance between them.
-See https://www.gov.uk/government/publications/coronavirus-covid-19-early-years-and-childcare-closures/actions-for-early-years-and-childcare-providers-during-the-coronavirus-covid-19-outbreak#parent-and-child-groups
+On 12 April 2021, additional guidance was published to suggest singing in parent & child groups should be restricted to no more than 6 ADULTS including the class leader when indoors.
+It must be the same 6 for the duration of the session.

 - Extended social distancing (min 2m)